fluent/fluent-plugin-sanitizer/README.md

  }
 ```
 ### Tips : Debug how sanitizer works
-When you design custom rules in configuration file, you might need information how Sanitizer masks original values into hash values for debugging purpose.
+When you design custom rules in a configuration file, you might need information about how Sanitizer masks original values into hash values for debugging purposes.
 You can check that information if you run td-agent/Fluentd with debug option enabled.
-The debug information is shown in log file of td-agent/Fluentd like following log message sample.
+The debug information is shown in the log file of td-agent/Fluentd like the following log message sample.

 **Log message sample**
 ```